 Management is responsible for preparing Kimberly-Clark's financial statements in accordance with accounting principles generally accepted in the United States of America ("GAAP") and for establishing and maintaining Kimberly-Clark's internal control over financial reporting.
 The auditor has the responsibility for performing an independent audit of Kimberly-Clark's financial statements and internal control over financial reporting, and expressing opinions on the conformity of Kimberly-Clark's financial statements with GAAP and the effectiveness of internal control over financial reporting.
 The Audit Committee discussed and reviewed Kimberly-Clark's audited financial statements as of and for the fiscal year ended December 31, 2022, with management and the auditor.
-The Audit Committee also reviewed management's assessment of the effectiveness of internal controls as of December 31, 2022, and discussed the auditor's examination of the effectiveness of Kimberly-Clark's internal control over financial reporting.
+The Audit Committee also reviewed management's assessment of the effectiveness of internal controls as of December 31, 2022, and discussed the auditor's examination of the effectiveness of Kimberly-Clark's internal control over financial statement's assessment of the effectiveness of internal controls as of December 31, 2022, and discussed the auditor's examination of the effectiveness of Kimberly-Clark's internal control over financial reporting.